litoj/reform.nvim/README.md

 - links in documentation window should be clickable
 - error handling to avoid entire nvim crash when parsing incorrect markdown
   - probably should fix lua crash with cmp-nvim-lsp-signature-help
-- more dev friendly - separate each parser method to its own file

 ## Supported langauges